redox-os/website/content/news/this-month-250930.md

 Wildan Mubarok successfully ported Nginx and PHP to Redox.

+## Neovim on Redox!

+Wildan Mubarok successfully ported Neovim.

+## CPython 3.12 on Redox!

+A recent version of CPython is finally working on Redox, thanks to the amazing work of Wildan Mubarok!

 ## OpenSSL 3.x on Redox!

 Wildan Mubarok successfully ported the 3.x version of OpenSSL to allow more programs or their recent/latest stable versions to work